About Anesthesia-Free Dental Care for Pets & Dental X-rays

 During aesthesia-free dental care, the surfaces of your pet’s teeth are scaled with an instrument leaving grooves in the pet’s teeth and a rough surface prime for the adherence of more bacteria.
 This is definitely not healthy for your pet.
 During a professional dental treatment at Woof and Purr Vet, we smooth your pet’s teeth to discourage further adherence of bacteria.

 We hope you will call us for more information before you have your pet’s teeth cleaned without anesthesia.
-Or, visit these websites for more information:
+For more information please read up on what veterinary dentistry is by visiting these websites for more information: